flexpa/os/docs/people/dev.md

 !!! success "Apply"
     Apply to this role [**here**](https://flexpa.applytojobs.ca/)

-Flexpa connects applications to health insurance data.
-We are looking to grow the team with a software developer who is excited to work on our mission of refactoring healthcare.

-We've built a developer-first platform with rich APIs, hand-curated documentation, and other tools to help applications to build novel patient and provider experiences powered by claims data.

-We believe in the power of open standards and open culture.
+Flexpa connects applications to identified claims data.
+Users can effortlessly share claims data with your application in seconds.
+We’ve created the fastest, simplest, HIPAA compliant method for accessing identified claims data from anyone.

 We surround ourselves with excellent people who want to do the best work of their careers.

-We expect this will be a good role for developers who share our values and want to work on hard problems where we are growing fast with our early customers.
+We're seeking a unique software developer with a deep, esoteric knowledge in healthcare APIs, data, and standards.
+We're not just looking for relevant work experience – we want someone who has dived into the deep end, possibly having written scratch implementations of healthcare applications or experimented with personal health record apps.
+Your obsessive personal interest and specialization in healthcare technology means that you would be doing this kind of work even if Flexpa didn't exist.

 ## Who We're Looking For

+- A software developer with a profound understanding, experience, and obsessive interest in healthcare APIs, data, and standards
+- A specialist who can provide unique insights and expertise in healthcare technology to a well-rounded team
-- A naturally curious and empathetic person who is excited about working on Flexpa
+- A naturally curious and empathetic person who is excited about working with Flexpa and refactoring healthcare
-- Possesses a deep sense of understanding and care about the human relationships we form with our customers
-- Open to sharing support responsibilities and actively extends our support capacity
-- Brings a unique skill set that complements our existing team
-- Possesses overlooked indicators of success like grit and a genuine willingness to talk to customers
+- A gritty person who is excited about working on hard problems at a startup

 ## What We Offer